onuryozgyur/Tableau-Sales-Dashboard-Project/README.md

-# Tableau-Sales-Dashboard-Project
+# Tableau Sales Dashboard Project
-This is my first Tableau project.
+This is my first Tableau dashboard project.

 Here's the link for the Tableau Public page of the project: [Click here to go to project](https://public.tableau.com/app/profile/onur.zg.r/viz/SalesProject_17660700113140/SalesDashboard)